 Enter CBD and Delta 8.

 This is the fastest way to feel the effects of CBD.
-You can puff on any of these right before bed or when you need to relax.
+You can puff on any of these right before bed or when you need to chill.
 If smoking interests you, look for an Indica strain CBD pre-roll.
 Pre-rolls can be smoked a little at a time and tend to hit fast and strong.
-If vaping is more your thing, look for a vape cartridge that contains CBN (very effective for sleep and sedation) or that is Indica based.
+If vaping is more your thing, look for a vape cartridge that contains CBN or that is Indica based.

 The next quickest way to get that CBD into your system is through oil.
 When you take a CBD oil/tincture, you need to put the dose directly under your tongue and let it sit for 30-60 seconds.
 By doing this, the properties of the oil are able to go directly into your bloodstream via the sublingual artery.
 This means that oils work fast.
 Also, I find that oils last longer because you are swallowing and digesting it, too.
 Take CBD oils about 20-30 minutes before bed.
 Look for CBD oils that have some THC in them.
 Again, look for added CBN and/or Indica strains.
-Delta 8 oils can take a bit longer to work, but can be effective.
-Delta 8 oil with added CBN is specifically tailored to help with sleep.
+Delta 8 oils can take a bit longer to work.
+Delta 8 oil with added CBN is something to try, too.

 If this seems overwhelming, reach out to me with any of your questions.